tonymih/tonymih.github.io/_posts/2022-01-20-customer-segmentation.md

 <br>
 ### Cluster Profiling <a name="kmeans-cluster-profiling"></a>

-Once we have our data separated into distinct clusters, our client needs to understand *what is is* that is driving the separation.
+Once we have our data separated into distinct clusters, our client needs to understand *what it is* that is driving the separation.
 This means the business can understand the customers within each, and the behaviours that make them unique.

 <br>
 ##### Cluster Sizes